 - Increase blood flow to tissues in the body and reduce the likelihood of diabetes-related nerve damage.

-- Reduce the burden on the kidneys, decreasing the chances of getting kidney disease.
+- Reduce the burden on the kidneys, decreasing the chances of developing kidney disease.

-- I’m the Brooklyn Borough President, and I Reversed My Diabetes with a Plant-Based Diet
+- I Reversed Diabetes in 5 Months on a Plant-Based Diet

 - How I Reversed Diabetes With a Vegan Diet